NicolaiBondarenco/NicolaiBondarenco/README.md

 ### ___Hi there 👋___

 ___My name is Niсolai Bondarenсo.
 I'm 25 years old and I'm a novice FRONT-END DEVELOPER (React JS).
-I am looking for an opportunity to implement the acquired knowledge and even more I want to acquire new ones.___
+I am looking for an opportunity to implement the acquired knowledge and even more I want to acquire new ones.
+I am ambitious, purposeful.
+I am ready to continue my studies, adopt the knowledge of more experienced and qualified colleagues, and master new tools.
+I want to be part of a cohesive team in which I can be as useful as possible.___

 ____